shahedjamil108/HangMan_GAME_Python/README.md

 # PYTHON_GAME_2
-This a word guessing game.
+This is a word guessing game.
 Python was used to code this game.